 The plastic surgeon will close the incisions with stitches and place a compression garment around the buttock region to reduce swelling and bruising once he has checked that the implants have been positioned correctly and in such a way that the buttocks have been optimally adjusted.
-Most patients are able to go home the same day they get their buttock implants in Beverly Hills, with prescribed antibiotics to ward off infections and medications to help ease any discomfort or pain.
+Most patients are able to go home the same day they get their buttock implants, with prescribed antibiotics to ward off infections and medications to help ease any discomfort or pain.
 For the first few days, only minimal walking is recommended in order to prevent blood clots.

 The majority of patients will get their compression garments removed 2-3 days after the procedure and find that they are able to move around more normally within a week.
 Most bruising and swelling should subside within ten days.
 Full activities and exercising is not recommended until at least four weeks after the procedure.
 Full and final results may not be realized until 6 months after the procedure.

 Pectoral implants are used during cosmetic and medical pectoral augmentation procedures in order to bring about a pectoral area that enhances the appearance of the pectoral region by making them look larger and more muscular.

 The great majority of patients who undergo pectoral implant procedures are males who have attempted diet and exercise to naturally create a more muscular, larger pectoral area but found that they are unable to get the desired results in this manner no matter how hard they try.
 Males who are in this situation and in average health are good candidates for pectoral implants .